Management myths – new rules for a more complex and connected world

 Traditional management myth four: Leaders need to know everything, inspire, empower and show the way.

-Complex companies know: In a global organisation senior leaders are rarely the experts on local cultures, priorities and issues, they cant be available 24/7 and escalation adds cost, delay and dissatisfaction.
+Complex companies know: In a global organization senior leaders are rarely the experts on local cultures, priorities and issues, they cant be available 24/7 and escalation adds cost, delay and dissatisfaction.
 Effective control is exercised close to the action so decentralised leadership and control are required.
 As a result leaders no longer know everything that is going on.
 A matrix is effectively led from the middle, not the top, as this is where the complex tradeoffs and dilemmas are actually managed.

 There are other differences but I hope these few, counter-cultural as they are to many, illustrate that we need a root and branch redesign of leadership, collaboration and effectiveness skills in today’s complex matrixed, virtual and global organizations.
 Encouraging people to apply the solutions that worked in simpler times can actually be counterproductive.
 Managers striving to increase teamwork and communication may in reality slow things done and create unnecessary cost and confusion.